Japan's Abe says impossible to hold Olympics unless pandemic contained

-With the epidemic's worldwide infection rate climbing and experts suggesting a vaccine is still a long way off, questions are being asked about whether the huge setpiece event might need to be delayed further.
+With the epidemic's worldwide infection rate climbing and experts suggesting a vaccine is a long way off, doubts have been raised about the chances of holding the huge event next year.
 "We've been saying the Olympic and Paralympic Games must be held in a complete form, in that athletes and spectators can all participate safely.
-It would be impossible to hold the Games in such a complete form unless the coronavirus pandemic is contained," said Abe.
+It would be impossible to hold the Games in such a complete form unless the coronavirus pandemic is contained," Abe said in response to an opposition lawmaker.

-He was replying to a query from an opposition lawmaker whether Tokyo could host the Games next year, after this year's delay caused by the pandemic.
-Tokyo confirmed 112 new infections on Tuesday, said national broadcaster NHK.
-The numbers for Wednesday were not yet available.
-The national tally stands at 13,895 infections, including 413 deaths, according to NHK.
+Abe staked part of his legacy as Japan's longest-serving premier on holding the Games and was hoping for a boom in tourism and consumer spending.
+Japan gathered some $3 billion in domestic sponsorship, an Olympic record, and spent close to $13 billion on preparations.
+The prime minister said on Wednesday that the Olympics "must be held in a way that shows the world has won its battle against the coronavirus pandemic," and cautioned that Japan should "brace for a protracted battle".

-That tally is still low compared to other nations, but critics say Japan is not doing enough testing to reveal the scope of a problem that has driven some hospitals to the brink.
-"When we look at what we face now, we must brace for a protracted battle against the pandemic ...
-We will be in close contact with the IOC, the Tokyo organizing committee, and the Tokyo gubernatorial government," said Abe.
+Tokyo confirmed 47 new infections on Wednesday, private broadcaster Nippon Television reported.
+The national tally stands at 13,895 infections, including 413 deaths, national broadcaster NHK said.
+While that tally is still low compared to other nations, critics say Japan is not doing enough testing to reveal the scope of a problem that has driven some hospitals to the brink.

-He added that the Olympics "must be held in a way that shows the world has won its battle against the coronavirus pandemic.
-Otherwise, it will be hard to hold the Games."
-The comments echoed statements made by other senior Japanese officials earlier this week.
+Reflecting that view, Tokyo governor Yuriko Koike told reporters that the situation in the Japanese capital remained "difficult" and called on Abe's cabinet to extend the nationwide emergency, which is due to end on May 6.
+Abe's comments echoed statements made by other senior Japanese officials this week.

 - READ MORE ON: